 It Could be Bad Advice

 The biggest risk with these forums is receiving incomplete or inaccurate advice.
 Bad advice can look quite convincingly like good advice.
 So much so that it might not catch the eye of the disability experts that are members of the community.
 And again, someone with good intentions is capable of giving this bad advice since they don’t know the details of your case.
 Don’t let a bad piece of advice cost you your supplemental income.
-If you have already been denied, and you are preparing for your appeal, I’d highly recommend seeking the help of a disability lawyer or advocate.
+If you have already been denied, and you are preparing for your In the event you disagree with a decision, you can appeal it.
+Appeals are common after the initial and reconsideration levels.
+More, I’d highly recommend seeking the help of a disability lawyer or advocate.
 They will help you navigate the application or appeal process.
 The system is designed to help, but it’s not a perfect system and people who should have been approved are denied everyday.
 When it comes to your Social Security Disability Benefits, the stakes may be too high to risk it.
 So I definitely recommend using Reddit to familiarize yourself with the process.
 However, I’d recommend hiring a disability lawyer or at least a disability advocate for the application process.
 (Learn more about the difference between disability lawyers and disability advocates

 Reddit Disability Advice Review Summary